.avif)

 Tailscale pricing on Fly.io

-Fly.io supports private networking with Tailscale, which allows secure, encrypted communication between your machines without writing any VPN configs.
+Fly.io supports private networking with Tailscale, which allows secure, encrypted communication between machines without writing any VPN configs.

 How does Tailscale pricing work on Fly.io?

-Here’s a quick overview of Fly.io’s usage-based elements and their pricing:
+Here’s a quick overview of Fly.io’s usage-based elements and their pricing.

 Compute (VMs)